 Versatility, passion and innovation are the hallmarks of American conductor Janna Hymes.
 Renowned for her inspiring performances, musical depth and energetic presence both on and off the podium, she has developed a reputation as an exciting, detailed communicator.
-Praised by the press as “an architect, a builder in sound, a conductor with an overall view who never misses details," since fall 2017, she has served as Music Director of the Carmel Symphony Orchestra since 2017, and was recently appointed Artistic Director of the Sedona Symphony in Arizona.
+Praised by the press as “an architect, a builder in sound, a conductor with an overall view who never misses details,” Janna has served as Artistic Director of Indiana’s Carmel Symphony Orchestra since 2017, and was recently appointed Artistic Director of the Sedona Symphony in Arizona.

-Ms. Hymes is also Music Director the Williamsburg Symphony Orchestra, a post she has held since 2004.
-Among the US orchestras that Ms. Hymes has guested with are the Houston, Indianapolis, Oregon, North Carolina, New Hampshire, Roanoke (VA), Hartford (CT), Portland (ME), Madison (WI), Florida West Coast, Harrisburg (PA), Spokane (WA), Richmond (VA), Springfield (MA), Chappaqua Chamber (NY), Bangor (ME) and Omaha symphony orchestras, as well as the San Francisco Women’s Philharmonic, Cincinnati Chamber Orchestra and the Florida Orchestra.
-International guesting includes the Costa Rica National Symphony (where she has been a frequent guest), the Delta Ensemble of Holland, National Orchestre de Lyon, Besancon Chamber Orchestra and the Orquesta Sinfonica del Estado de Mexico.
+Among the orchestras with which Janna has appeared with are those in Houston, Indianapolis, Oregon, North Carolina, New Hampshire, Hartford, Madison, Stamford, Harrisburg, Spokane, Richmond, Springfield, Bozeman, Canton, Chappaqua Chamber, Bangor and Omaha, as well as the San Francisco Women’s Philharmonic, Cincinnati Chamber Orchestra and the Florida Orchestra.
+Internationally, she has led the Costa Rica National Symphony on numerous occasions along with many tours with the Delta Ensemble of Holland, the National Orchestre de Lyon, Besancon Chamber Orchestra, and the Orquesta Sinfonica del Estado de Mexico.